× HomeNutritionMuscle and TrainingHealthRecipesWhat Is Whey Protein?FAQsGlossaryAbout

 Fluids and minerals such as sodium, potassium and magnesium can help you stay hydrated.
 And to make it even easier to rehydrate, you can add protein and create a combination of water, minerals and protein.
 This has been proven to rehydrate athletes better compared to water and minerals alone[17].

-Finally, don’t leave it up to the last minute to test your fueling strategy!
+Finally, don’t leave it up to the last minute to test your fuelling strategy!
 Just like your training, it needs to be refined throughout the period up to the big day so you can make any changes and deliver your best performance when it matters most.

 Want to Find Out More?